ondrejsevcik/ondrejsevcik.com/source/_posts/merge-git-repos.md

 ## 2. Move all files into packages/\* sub-directory

-Moving all files from a source repository into `packages` sub-directory will make your life easier.
+Moving all files in a source repository into `packages` sub-directory will make your life easier.
 You will avoid conflicts when you later merge it into monorepo.
 Also, certain operations in your monorepo will become easier (e.g.: finding renames, making a diff based on a file path).

 ```bash
 # The --prune-empty - removes commits which are empty due to the rewrite